NoellePatterson/eflow-readme/website_summary.md

 ### Wet Season Initiation Flow

 This flow component describes the first significant increase in flow following the dry season baseflow.
-This initiation event often takes the form of a storm event that introduces a pulse of flow into the stream.
-It typically occurs each year but may not in some years depending on climate conditions.
+The initiation event often takes the form of a storm event that introduces a pulse of flow into the stream.
+It typically occurs each year but may not occur in some years depending on climate conditions.

 * **Initiation event timing**
   * First date from October 1st to December 15th that flow exceeds the initiation event threshold, which is defined as twice the magnitude of the previous dry season’s base flow or 1 cfs, whichever is greater.